ivmai/bdwgc/doc/gcdescr.md

 On thread exit, any remaining thread-local free list entries are transferred back to the global free list.

-Note that if the collector is configured for thread-local allocation, `GC_malloc` only uses thread-local allocation (starting from GC v7).
+Note that if the collector is configured for thread-local allocation (the default for most platforms), `GC_malloc` and friends only use thread-local allocation.

 For some more details see [here](scale.md), and the technical report entitled ["Fast Multiprocessor Memory Allocation and Garbage Collection"](http://www.hpl.hp.com/techreports/2000/HPL-2000-165.html).